Sheepy3/sheepysplitpad/README.md

 i wanted a splitpad to game on my iphone (oneplus 9) so i designed this baby.
 1st version has clicky triggers because i cannot be asked to design analog ones at this time.
-In the future, i'll add rumble and analog triggers.
+In the future, i'll add rumble and analog triggers. oh and gyro :froth: